slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Money problems are self-confidence problems.
 - Confident people don’t crave attention.

+> *"Out of your vulnerabilities will come your strength."
+-- Sigmund Freud*

 > *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
 -- Charles Bukowski*

+> *"Self-confidence is the memory of success."
+-- David Storey*

 > *"Guilt is society’s voice speaking in your head." (...)
 "Self-esteem is just the reputation you have with yourself.
 You’ll always know." (...)